 Hartmann pursued a scientific research career, with research centred around treating acidosis in sick children.
 He developed a technique to measure sugar in patients’ blood whilst a medical student – a significant step towards the discovery of insulin.
 He was also one of the first clinicians to use insulin in the treatment of infants.

-- 1898 – Born in St Louis, Missouri, USA.
+- Born on October 30, 1898 in St Louis, Missouri, USA.
 His paternal grandfather, Dr. Alexis Karl Hartmann, served as a surgeon during the Civil War.
-His is father was also a General Practitioner
+His is father was a General Practitioner

-- 1921 – Graduated from the Washington University School of Medicine in St Louis.
+- 1921 – MD, Washington University School of Medicine in St Louis.
 He was awarded the Gill Prize in Pediatrics that same year

 - 1932 – Modified Ringer’s solution by adding sodium lactate to combat acidosis in his young patients